samumei/rifreg/README.md

 (2007)](https://doi.org/10.1016/j.jeconom.2007.01.001), [Essama-Nssah &
 Lambert (2012)](https://doi.org/10.1108/S1049-2585(2012)0000020009), and
-[Rios-Avila (2020)](https://doi.org/10.1177/1536867X20909690) derive the influence funtions for an array of distributional statistics.
+[Rios-Avila (2020)](https://doi.org/10.1177/1536867X20909690) derive the influence functions for an array of distributional statistics.

 For the sake of illustration, consider the RIF of a quantile
 $q_\tau = \inf_q \{q: F_Y(q) \geq \tau\}$.
 It is defined as